 Men's Nipples Are Sensitive Too

 Although we are not used to thinking of men’s nipples needing extra care, men’s nipples can be dry, split, cracked, sore, bleeding, and chaffed on a short term or chronic basis.
 The most common terms for men’s nipple issues caused by exercise are Runner’s or Jogger’s Nipple; but they can be caused by many types of exercise or activities that are repetitive and cause the skin to rub against material.
-Some of these include weightlifting, surfing, swimming in chlorine, outdoor sports, repetitive factory work or even mechanic work while wearing a rough fabric “work shirt”.
+Some of these include weightlifting, surfing, swimming in chlorine (pool nipple), outdoor sports, repetitive factory work or even mechanic work while wearing a rough fabric “work shirt”.

 What Exactly is the Male Nipple?